diogro/expressionVariance-manuscript/main.md

 To account for the mean variance relation in count data, remaining genes were subjected to the variance stabilizing transformation implemented in DESeq2 [@Love2014-mp].
 Fixed effects were manually curated from the metadata for all studies and removed using a linear fixed effect model.
 Outlier individuals in the residual distribution were removed using a robust PCA approach of automatic outlier detection [@Chen2020-fy].
 Gene expression standard deviation is measured in the residuals after fixed effect correction and outlier removal.
+Code for reproducing all analysis is available at [github.com/Wolfffff/exp_var](https://github.com/Wolfffff/exp_var)

 ## Variance correlation